sj-cha/mattersim-LR/MODEL_CARD.md

 ### Direct Use

-The model is used for materials simulation and property prediciton tasks.
+The model is used for materials simulation and property prediction tasks.
 An interface to atomic simulation environment is provided.
 Examples of direct usages include but not limited to

 - Direct prediction of energy, forces and stress of a given materials
 - Phonon prediction using finite difference